-In August 2018, the Indian government disclosed that from the date of demonetization up until June 30, 2018, nearly 43% of fake Indian currency seized was in Gujarat state.
+The Indian government disclosed that from the date of demonetization up until June 30, 2018, nearly 43% of fake Indian currency seized was in Gujarat.
 A further 15.8% was recovered from Uttar Pradesh and 14.4% in West Bengal.
 Significant amounts of fake currency were also found in border states including Mizoram, Jammu and Kashmir, Punjab, and Rajasthan.
 However, the problem is no longer restricted to border states.
 Counterfeit 2,000 rupee notes, which were said to look so genuine it would be hard for the average person to identify them as fake, were recently seized in Bangalore.

 How to Spot Fake Indian Currency

 There are a number of signs that indicate currency is fake.
 These include:

 - Watermarks that look thick.
 Counterfeiting gangs commonly apply oil, grease or wax to give the picture a translucent feel.